maduwanthasl/Imagineer-3D-Printer/README.md

 #### Frame Construction
 - Using aluminum extrusion profiles, M5 screws, and M5 T-nuts, I constructed the frame of the 3D printer.
 - To reinforce the frame structure, I utilized aluminum corner profiles and corner brackets, ensuring stability and durability.

-#### (Add More Steps as Needed)
-- Depending on the complexity of your project, you can include additional steps such as assembling electronic components, wiring, firmware installation, calibration, etc.

 ## How does the journey go on